BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 44 - Option 2 1ecfda674d6980f4a1c0d319c1fe6785.md

 “This side door is a lot more secluded and should be easier to get through.”

 Without a doubt, Steven quietly jimmied the side door open with a crowbar while Dmitry watched the sleeping cop through the window.
+"The door ain't even locked."
+Steven mouthed.
-No alarm.
-No cameras outside.
-They crept through the dimly lit hallway, boots silent on the tile.
+They slipped in, crept through the dimly lit hallway, boots silent on the tile.

-They found the evidence room-locked with a keypad.
+They found the evidence, also unlocked.

-Dmitry had it cracked in 40 seconds.

 Confidence grew in both of them, the robbery was going pretty good.

 Inside: rows of shelves, lockers, boxes.
 Dusty.
 Underused.
 There were sealed crates marked with alien symbols-an old D.O.D. shipment intercepted long ago and forgotten.